|copper clay metal clay||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

 |THE STAINLESS STEEL CONTAINERS|

-The container for the Paragon SC-2 measures 162mm x 176mm x 100mm, and holds one litre of charcoal.
-The container for the Paragon E-12A measures 162mm x 265mm x 152mm, and holds three litres of charcoal.
+The container for the Kitiki MiniKin and SpeedFire Pro measures 75mm x 75mm x 50mm, and holds 0.28 litre of charcoal.
+The container for the Paragon SC-2, SC3, and Xpress E10A measures 162mm x 176mm x 100mm, and holds one litre.
+The container for the Paragon E-12A, E14A, and J14A measures 162mm x 265mm x 152mm, and holds three litres.

 A container of hot charcoal takes a long time to cool off, so a second container with fresh charcoal allows you to prepare your next batch of work.